Alonso-del-Arte/chess/doc/Terminology.md

 lines provided there are no pieces of its own side in the way.
 Each player gets two of them.
 At the beginning of the game, the four rooks are placed on the four corners of the board.
+* **Round-robin** &mdash; A type of tournament in which each player gets to play against all other players in the tournament.

 ## S